 If you think the Caribbean is just white sand beaches and warm days, Constanza will surprise you.
 Let me show you this jewel that some call the Switzerland of the Caribbean.

-And that's how after a long, meandering trip (of which I will write more about later) we ended up in Constanza, the beautiful hidden valley that seems to belong to another place, another time.
+After a long, meandering trip from Puntacana, we found ourselves in Constanza, Dominican Republic, the beautiful hidden valley that seems to belong to another place, another time.